epfl-ada/ada-2020-project-milestone-p3-p3_cadastrophe/data_story.md

 As its name indicate, civil wars implies armed conflicts between parties within a country.
 Consequently, many of the victims are civilians and it's expected to observe an impact of such conflicts on the Infant mortality and Life Expectancy.
 With a strict threshold, we can see that in 4% of the countries neighbouring a civil war, the infant mortality increased by more than 10% compared to the period before the onset.
 On a window of 6 years around the onset, we can also see that the Life expectancy decrease for 8% of the countries; passing from 54.2 years to 54.6 in average (54.8 to 55 when removing the duplicates)

+On a higher level, if we compare the Life Expectancy of countries that never experienced a civil war onset versus those that experienced one in 2000 for example, we notice a 5 years difference (66.78 versus 61.08 years).

+Similar analysis

 ## Regional vizualization of civil war onsets

 TODO :